 Rose Hill Cemetery

-The Haunting Qualities: This historic burial ground dates back to the early 1800s and is home to many prominent figures from Allegany County’s past.
-Visitors have reported seeing strange mists, unexplained orbs of light, and even full-body apparitions of people dressed in 19th-century clothing.
-Walking through the graves at night is said to evoke a strong feeling of unease, as though you’re never truly alone.
+The Haunting Qualities: Dating back to the early 1800s, Rose Hill Cemetery is the resting place of many notable Allegany County figures.
+Visitors have reported unexplained lights, misty apparitions, and even full-body sightings of people in 19th-century attire.
+Walking among these historic graves can evoke a strong sense of mystery, as though you’re never truly alone.

 C&O Canal Towpath